 First seen in oschene.com

 2008: Check out these amazing paper finger-rings made by Tithi Kutchamuch.
 They come laser-cut on a sheet of textured white paper: pop them out, assemble, and wear!
 There's 12 designs: one for every month of the year.
-Fold-out paper jewelry is available from Tithi's London-based studio
+See more from Tithi's web site

 Late 2008 to mid 2009: You know that origami fashion has gone over to the wild side when Lady GaGa appears with an origami inspired dress.
 This dress comes in white or, black & gold: you can make your own Lady GaGa Crystal Origami dress by using this template